brandonvfx/mow/README.md

 ## Mowfiles
-Mowfiles are where tasks are defined or loaded using standard python syntax.
-They can be names one of the following names mowfile, Mowfile, mowfile.py, or Mowfile.py .
-They should live in your
+Mowfiles are where tasks are defined or loaded; they can be names one of the following names mowfile, Mowfile, mowfile.py, or Mowfile.py .

 ## Creating a Task
 Creating a task is very easy just add a simple decorator to the function giving it a name and namespace.

 ####Mowfile: